• Skip to primary navigation

 Preheat oven to 350 degrees F.

-In a medium sized bowl, combine 1 and 3/4 cups flour, 1 tablespoon of cinnamon, 4 teaspoons of ground ginger, 1 teaspoon of baking soda, 1/4 teaspoon of ground cloves and a large pinch of salt (if you’re using salted butter like I do – if you’re using unsalted butter use 1/4 teaspoon of salt here).
+In a medium bowl, combine 1 and 3/4 cups all purpose flour, 1 tablespoon of cinnamon, 4 teaspoons of ground ginger, 1 teaspoon of baking soda, 1/4 teaspoon of ground cloves and a large pinch of salt (if you’re using salted butter like I do – if you’re using unsalted butter use 1/4 teaspoon salt here).

 Stir well with a whisk to break up and lumps and combine.
 Set aside.